belouve/discover/notes/burp.md

 Look for target.com/sitemap.
 If present, hold down the Command key and click on every link.
 If not present, start exploring the target by clicking on every link on every page.
-Enter a single tick (') in any input field.
 Continue until you have thoroughly browsed the target.
 ```
 ### Spider the app